Peak season benchmark report

 An ecommerce business that sells food may find that distribution centres are their best option, although for specific perishable products they may also need to use cold storage warehouses.
 SMBs that engage in large volume cross-border trade will likely find that bonded warehouses work best for them.
 For small ecommerce businesses and startups, consolidated warehouses offer a good balance of autonomy and reduced costs.

-Now we’ve looked at the different types of warehouse, it’s time to consider some of the finer details that are important when it comes to choosing the right storage location for your business.
-While each warehouse may differ, there are a few general qualities and characteristics that should be identifiable any safe, efficient, and well-managed warehouse including:
+Now we’ve looked at the different types of warehouses, it’s time to consider some of the finer details that are important when it comes to choosing the right storage location for your business.
+While each warehouse may differ, there are a few general qualities and characteristics that should be identifiable in any safe, efficient, and well-managed warehouse including:

 • Modern safety and security systems